 Clatsop County has participated in the National Flood Insurance Program since 1974.
 A floodplain ordinance was adopted in 1978 and continues to be in effect.
 In 2018, the County was required to update the floodplain ordinance when Flood Insurance Rate Maps (FIRMs) were updated for properties along the Pacific Ocean coast.
 On October 1, 2021, FEMA implemented its Risk 2.0 Insurance Mapping Program.
 This program is intended to revise flood insurance rates based not only upon a structure’s location to the Base Flood Elevation (BFE), but also to reflect the rebuild cost of the structures themselves.
 The revisions stem from a decades-long de facto subsidization of larger, higher-cost housing in flood-prone areas by smaller, lower-cost dwellings.
 The program will adjust flood insurance rates over a period of several years until property owners are paying the full amount of the costs to insure their buildings.
 This will result in a premium decrease for some property owners within the county, but may result in higher premiums for other property owners.

-General policies regarding flood hazards are contained in the County-wide Natural Hazards Element of the Comprehensive Plan.
+General policies regarding flood hazards, stream flooding and other hazards are contained in the County-wide Natural Hazards Element of the Comprehensive Plan.

 General policies relating to stream flooding are addressed in the County-wide Natural Hazards County-wide Element.